- Work was operationally completed in November 2016. Final striping will take place in spring 2017.

 - Sign up to receive email updates about this project and other East King County topics.

+Final striping will be completed in spring 2017.
 This work will require nighttime lane, ramp and directional closures.

 Why is WSDOT